What are nuts?

 Nuts contain a number of nutrients and phytochemicals that we find difficult to digest, and this results in us being unable to absorb approximately 5 -15% of the calories in nuts.
 This explains why consuming a modest amount, such as a small handful of nuts, is inversely associated with body mass index (BMI).

 With the exception of chestnuts, nuts are a high fat food, with levels ranging from 46% in cashews and pistachio to 76% in macadamias.
-However, the type of fats are those which have proven benefits to health, being low in saturated fat, with higher levels of the heart-friendly mono-unsaturated fats and poly-unsaturated fats.
+However, the types of fat are such that they have proven benefits to health, typically being low in saturated fat, with higher levels of the heart-friendly mono-unsaturated and poly-unsaturated fats.

 5. Supports heart health